 It’s important to have a personal injury attorney who understand the legal implications of the past and the potential hazards in the present.
 The attorneys at Shamieh Law have a foot in both worlds.

-Bottom line, if you or someone you know has been injured in a Dallas Uber accident, choose a personal injury attorney with a record of auto accident success.
+Bottom line, if you or someone you know has been injured in a Dallas rideshare accident, choose a Uber and Lyft accident attorney with a record of auto accident success.

 Shamieh Law offers a free case evaluation to anyone wrongfully injured in Texas or Louisiana, regardless of their ability to pay.